Rosemont, Illinois: Education

+Rosemont is served by two community college districts, Triton College and Oakton College.

 Sports

 Rosemont's Allstate Arena is home to the Chicago Wolves of the American Hockey League, and has previously been home to the WNBA's Chicago Sky, and the DePaul University basketball team.
 Starting in 2011, the Chicago Bandits women's National Pro Fastpitch team moved to Rosemont after playing in Elgin and Lisle in the past.

-The Allstate Arena hosted the regional final and semifinal games in the 2005 NCAA Division I men's basketball tournament.

 The Allstate Arena was home to the Chicago Bruisers, an original member of the Arena Football League in 1987.
 When the Bruisers advanced to the league championship in 1988, Rosemont hosted ArenaBowl II, as well as an arena football test game in 1987.

-Rosemont is home to The Cavaliers Drum and Bugle Corps, seven-time DCI world champion.
+Rosemont is home to The Cavaliers Drum and Bugle Corps.

-Rosemont is home to Suma1L, a professional esports athlete for Dota 2's Evil Geniuses team.
-He was the youngest esports player to earn $1 million in prize money.

 In March 2013, Rosemont was named a possible location for a replacement of Wrigley Field.

 Since October 2013, the Big Ten Conference's headquarters have been in the Rosemont Financial District.

 Rosemont is home to the Chicago Dogs, an independent league baseball team.
 The team is part of the American Association of Independent Professional Baseball and play in a 6,300-seat ballpark, Impact Field.
 The club played their first games in May 2018.

 Transportation

 Rosemont has a station on the North Central Service, which provides weekday rail service between Antioch and Chicago Union Station.

-Rosemont has a station on the Blue Line of the Chicago "L", which provides direct rail service to O'Hare International Airport and downtown Chicago.
+Rosemont has a station on the Blue Line of the Chicago "L", which provides direct rail service to O'Hare International Airport, downtown Chicago, and Forest Park.

+Pace operates numerous bus routes from a hub at the Rosemont 'L' station.
+This includes the Pace I-90 Express to Schaumburg and Elgin.

-In the 1990s, there had been efforts to construct a personal rapid transit system in the village.
+In the 1990s, there were efforts to construct a personal rapid transit system in the village.
+Rosemont was one of six communities that competed to receive a prototype system, which Regional Transit Authority was planning to build.
+Rosemont's proposal was selected for the project, but the project was ultimately cancelled in 1999.